 Augustin Wiedemann

-In 1992, Augustin Wiedemann was the winner of the 6th International Guitar Competition of Havana/Cuba.
-At this highly prestigious international competition, he was also awarded four special prizes (including for the best interpretation of Spanish music and for the best interpretation of Cuban music by a foreigner).
+In 1992, Augustin Wiedemann won the 6th International Guitar Competition of Havana, one of the most renowned guitar competitions of its time.
+He also received four special prizes, including awards for the best interpretation of Spanish music and for the best performance of Cuban music by a foreign guitarist.

-Since September 2011, Augustin Wiedemann has been teaching as a Professor of Guitar at the Vorarlberg State Conservatory in Feldkirch/Austria.
+Since September 2011 he has held the position of Professor of Guitar at the Vorarlberg State Conservatory in Feldkirch, Austria.

 Back to blog